 ‘Roddon’ is a Fenland term.
 It refers to a former tidal river channel that was gradually choked by sand and marine sediments.
 Once silted up, these created a far firmer surface than the peaty bog that developed around them.
 Today, roddon courses are easy to spot in the landscape, because in the 17th, 18th and 19th centuries they offered the only substrata stable enough to support farms.
 It was one of these, now demolished, that gave Must Farm quarry its name.
 Yet roddons were also valued by the Bronze Age population, as they provided a dry passage through the wetland.

 Must Farm’s roddon was doubly useful, because as well as providing a natural causeway, a freshwater channel developed along it, cutting into the hard marine sediment.
 Running from Northamptonshire out towards March, before debouching into the sea, the result was a major navigable watercourse easily accessible on foot.
 Believed to be a former channel of the River Nene, prehistoric people enthusiastically exploited its potential.

 This is an extract.
-The full article can be found in issue 263 of Current Archaeology, on sale now.
+The full article can be found in issue 263 of Current Archaeology.